“Why am I here?

 Psalm 27:14 Wait on the Lord: be of good courage, and he shall strengthen thine heart: wait, I say, on the Lord.

-Finding Your True Life Purpose
+Part 3: Finding and Living Your True Life Purpose

 When you conform to the will of God, and ask God to bring YOUR purpose into line with GOD’S purpose for you, then God will help you even more.
 In fact, eventually, almost nothing will be withheld from you.

-Overcomers in this life are offered the almost shocking reward of ruling the universe with Christ, and sitting beside him on his throne in the next life!
+OVERCOMERS in this life are offered the almost shocking reward of ruling the universe with Christ, and sitting beside him on his throne in the next life!
 Read and think about Rev 3:21 and what it can possibly mean.

-Matthew 6:33 But seek ye first the kingdom (i.e. royal family reign & realm) of God (YHVH) and his righteousness, and all these things shall be added unto you.
 Plus the promise in 1 Corinthians 2:9 But as it is written, Eye hath not seen, nor ear heard, neither have entered into the heart of man, the things which God hath prepared for them that love him.

 There are more promises, and it’s up to you to find them and claim them.